International Society for Krishna Consciousness: Bhaktivedanta Manor, Watford, UK

-North and South America
+South America

-There are 56 formally affiliated ISKCON centers in the United States.
-Notable centers include Sri Sri Radha Krishna Temple (Spanish Fork), Utah, New Raman Reti in Alachua, FL, and The Radha Kalachandji Temple in Dallas, TX.
-Hare Krishna-affiliated full-time communities include New Vrindaban in West Virginia, and Gita Nagari Eco Farm and Sanctuary in Pennsylvania.
-There are various other centers in the United States that promote Krishna Conscious culture without being formally affiliated with ISKCON, including The Bhakti Center in New York City.
-The ISKCON Dallas temple is affiliated with the nearby TKG Academy, which provides private school academic education with additional Vedic-based courses.

-There are 12 ISKCON centers in Canada, including the self-sustaining Saranagati Eco Village in BC.
-There are 5 formally affiliated ISKCON centers in Mexico.

 There are 60 affiliated ISKCON temples in South America, with most congregations located in Argentina and Brazil.
 There are also a number of devotee-run farming communities throughout Latin America.
 Most notable is the eco-village "Nova Gokula" at Pindamonhangaba in the Brazil state of São Paulo, founded in 1978, with two temples planning as traditional Hindu architecture.